 Kitiel looked over at him and they shared a long, communicative glance before both of them turned back to Alec.
 Alec tried to ignore the roiling in his gut.
 "He's right, Alec," Akiel said.
 "Neither of them trusted you a few months ago.
 What happened?
 Are you sure they aren't lying?"

 "They said they wanted my help.
 I couldn't help them if they lied to me about that."

 "Unless the help they wanted was for you to misinform us," Akiel murmured.
 "But I don't think that's likely.
-Saturday will be twelve days after they got their hands on the artifact.
+Saturday will be twelve days.
 It makes sense."

 Alec shrugged.
 He didn't know anything about that, and if Kitiel wanted to be suspicious of him, he was glad that Akiel had other reasons to believe him.
-"What artifact?" he asked.
+"Twelve days?
+Since what?" he asked.